DESY

 Activities

-DESY Summer Students join groups engaged in the following activities:
+DESY summer students will join groups engaged in the following activities:

-• Students join photon science groups at DESY engaged in fundamental and applied research in the fields of physics, biology, chemistry, crystallography, material science, and geological science.
+• Students join photon science groups at DESY engaged in fundamental and applied research in the fields of physics, biology, chemistry, crystallography, material science and geological science.
 Some of the students will work in the frame of the European XFEL project.
-The work includes participation in activities like preparation and realization of measurements, evaluation of measured data, and technical improvements of instrumentation.
+The work includes participation in activities like preparation and realisation of measurements, evaluation of measured data and technical improvements of instrumentation.

 • A1.
 Solid-state physics and nanoscience:

-Students will get hands-on experience in a range of topics from the preparation of well-defined, ultra-clean surfaces, the growth of nanostructures by molecular beam epitaxy and sputtering as well as approaches for the characterization of such structures by combining surface sensitive X-ray diffraction with standard surface analytical tools such as scanning electron microscopy, atomic force microscopy and X-ray photoelectron spectroscopy.
+Students will get hands-on experience in a range of topics from the preparation of well-defined, ultra-clean surfaces, the growth of nanostructures by molecular beam epitaxy and sputtering as well as approaches for the characterisation of such structures by combining surface-sensitive X-ray diffraction with standard surface analytical tools such as scanning electron microscopy, atomic force microscopy and X-ray photoelectron spectroscopy.
 In more theoretical projects an introduction to diffraction data analysis concepts is offered.

 • A2.
 Molecular sciences: